Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 As previously mentioned, it's impossible to make network requests to load async resources from within an `AudioWorkletProcessor`.
 It's also impossible to synchronously load a Wasm module - the browser APIs simply don't exist.
 That means that we need some way to get our Wasm module over to the `AudioWorkletProcessor`'s thread and dynamically instantiate it.

 The solution is `AudioWorkletProcessor`'s message-passing capabilities.
-Using its `port` field and the corresponding `port` field on the `AudioWorkletNode` handle, we can send + receive message between the main thread and the `AudioWorkletProcessor`'s thread.
+Using its `port` field and the corresponding `port` field on the `AudioWorkletNode` handle, we can send + receive messages between the main thread and the `AudioWorkletProcessor`'s thread.
 So, to solve our lazy-loading problem, we can do the following:

-1. Dynamically the Wasm module on the main thread as a raw byte buffer
+1. Dynamically fetch the Wasm module on the main thread as a raw byte buffer
 1. Send the module over to the `AudioWorkletProcessor` via the `port`.
 We can also send over settings + params for the wavetable at this point along with the waveforms with which to populate it.
 1. Once we receive the module in the processor, compile and instantiate it
 1. Use the Wasm module to construct a wavetable and wavetable handle that can be used to read out of it